Damiennsoh/alx-low_level_programming/0x08-recursion/README.md

-return the lenth of a string
+return the value of x